Welcome to today's edition of the Rush 24-7 podcast.

 And the longer a human being lives, the more pollution he creates.

-So I guess the Times is advocating either early death uh for for bike riders, because everywhere else in the in this wacko leftist movement, uh, everybody is talking about living longer.
+So I guess the Times is advocating either early death for bike riders, because everywhere else in this wacko leftist movement, everybody is talking about living longer.

-I told you people yesterday that this maggot-infested long-haired dope smoking uh anti-war protester during the Maliki speech or Maliki speech uh before the joint meeting of Congress, the one that was shouting and had to be taken out of there.
+I told you people yesterday that this maggot-infested, long-haired, dope-smoking anti-war protester during the Maliki speech or Maliki speech before the joint meeting of Congress, the one that was shouting and had to be taken out of there, I told you, I said, the odds are that this woman was invited, was given a pass, get an invitation by a Democrat member of the House and Senate.

-It was General Major Owens, uh Congressman from New York who passed out the pass to this uh code pink babe.
+It was General Major Owens, congressman from New York, who passed out the pass to this code pink babe.

-New York lawmakers led a boycott yesterday of the uh Iraqi Prime Minister's speech to Congress, furious that he still is not condemned Hezbollah's actions against Israel.
+New York lawmakers led a boycott yesterday of the Iraqi prime minister's speech to Congress, furious that he still has not condemned Hezbollah's actions against Israel.

 This leads us into Howard Dean at some point.